-Starting your own seeds indoors is a great family project and an economical way to grow your own organic garden.
-Seeds are usually started before winter is over, making this a fun indoor activity as we wait for Spring.
+Starting your own indoor seeds is a great family project and an economical way to grow your own organic garden.
+Indoor seeds are usually started before winter is over, making this a fun indoor activity as we wait for Spring.

 Gathering a few supplies and making a plan will enhance your success.
 All seed packets have information about sowing and growing dates to use in your plan.

 1. Get a head start and use a calendar.

 I recommend using a paper calendar that is devoted to gardening or seed starting.
 Find your average last frost date and write it on the calendar.
 Research what you would like to grow, and what grows best sown indoors.
 Using information from the seed packets, write proposed start dates – and anticipated harvest dates – on the calendar.

 2. Develop a routine and take your time.

 I like to break up the process across several days or devote a lazy weekend day to the task.
 First, I set up my table, light, flats, cells/pots, and heat mat; then I add moistened seed starting mix to the cells; then I pull packets that I am going to plant and make labels; finally, I plant.

 3. Check seeds twice daily for moisture and thinning needs.